The IRS takes these things into account when determining if you qualify for an Offer in compromise

-An offer in compromise is one of the most common forms of tax relief available to businesses and individuals with thousands of dollars in tax debt.
+An offer in compromise is one of the most common forms of back tax assistance available to businesses and individuals with thousands of dollars in back taxes.

-Your tax debt won’t go away if you ignore it.
+Your back taxes won’t go away if you ignore it.
 Penalties and interest will continue to add up.
-Unpaid tax debt can lead to levies, tax liens, and even wage garnishment.
-If your tax debt is seriously delinquent, the IRS can revoke your passport, preventing you from traveling internationally.
+Unpaid back taxes can lead to levies, tax liens, and even wage garnishment.
+If your back taxes is seriously delinquent, the IRS can revoke your passport, preventing you from traveling internationally.

-Unpaid tax debt can touch every area of your life, affecting your income, your stress levels, and even your health.
+Unpaid back taxes can touch every area of your life, affecting your income, your stress levels, and even your health.

-Take the first step in finding tax relief.
+Take the first step in finding back tax assistance.
 Use our Offer in Compromise calculator above to determine if you may qualify for an OIC.

 If you are looking at filing an appeal for an Offer in Compromise, it may be a good idea to secure a qualified tax attorney’s help.
 These appeals must go through the Court of Appeals, so they require specialized legal knowledge.
 At Solvable, we are here to help streamline the process of filing an Offer in Compromise, and making the experience less of a burden on you.
 If you need help to navigate the tax code, gather your information, and find success in filing your IRS Offer in Compromise form, be sure to get in touch with us to be matched up with a top-rated Solvable tax partner today.